cmartin009/weibo-scraper/README.md

 Good tutorial: https://datatofish.com/python-script-windows-scheduler/

 1. Make sure your script works and all dependicies are in place for Windows
-2. Create .Bat script that will automatically run script from CMD
+2. Create .Bat script that will automatically run script from CMD (There is a sample .Bat file in repot that works web_scrape.bat)
 3. Go to search bar and search for task scheduler and from there instructions are pretty straight forward
 4. Filter and save posts to database.
 5. I run my script for 12 hrs over night and in 15 minute intervals(Admin privaleges are required)